Online version revised and complete as of June 15, 2021.

 Notwithstanding the provisions of Article 18.1, the Company shall not be required to post vacancies for part-time positions in the following circumstances:

 Employees may make application for such position during the posting period.
 Applicants shall be considered on the basis of the criteria set forth in Article 18.3.
-Such applications shall be made in writing to the Manager of Human Resources or his/her designate.
+Such applications shall be made in writing to the Senior Consultant, Human Resources or their designate.
 The Company shall acknowledge applications in writing, stating its decision.

 Promotions and transfers within the bargaining unit shall be based on ability, skill, potential, competence and seniority; provided that where all other factors are equal, seniority shall prevail.

-When an employee is promoted into a higher-rated job classification, he/she shall be placed on the higher salary scale at the level next highest to his/her previous salary.
+When an employee is promoted into a higher-rated job classification, they shall be placed on the higher salary scale at the level next highest to their previous salary.

 For any jobs that are posted pursuant to this Article, it is agreed that the Company may fill such jobs temporarily in its discretion during the posting process and until the successful applicant commences employment in the position.